scarlettmparker/Greek/README.md

 ### How can I improve my Greek?
 This is a common question not only from beginners but from all those wishing to progress from their current level to a higher one.
-This document provides a guide for learning Greek along with a compilation of resources to aid students of all students further progress their level, while providing suggestions for what you should use and what you should avoid.
+This document provides a guide for learning Greek along with a compilation of resources to aid students of all levels further progress their Greek, while providing suggestions for what you should use and what you should avoid.

 ### Contents
 - [What to avoid as a beginner](#what-to-avoid-as-a-beginner)